aspose-pdf-cloud/aspose-pdf-cloud-android/sdk/docs/PdfApi.md

 <a name="putMergeDocuments"></a>
 # **putMergeDocuments**
-> File putMergeDocuments(name, mergeDocuments, storage, folder)
+> DocumentResponse putMergeDocuments(name, mergeDocuments, storage, folder)

 Merge a list of documents.